lsst-dm/dmtn-090/index.rst

 Retention Policy of Results
 ---------------------------

-Currently the retention policy for results has not be defined and no requirements have been proposed.
+Currently the retention policy for results has not been defined and no requirements have been proposed.
 Obviously we need to retain results at least until the user has had a chance to retrieve them.
 Once the result has been obtained, the user may need to retrieve it again for